gersteinlab/brainPgene/README.md

-# Comprehensive analysis of pseudogene expression in human and macaque brains
+# Comprehensive analysis of pseudogene expression in human and macaque brains compared to other tissues

 ## Overview
 Pseudogenes are DNA sequences similar to protein-coding genes that contain disabling mutations rendering them unable to produce fully functional proteins.
 Traditionally, pseudogenes have been considered non-functional genomic elements that evolve under neutral selection, permitting the accumulation of deleterious mutations such as in-frame stop codons and frameshift insertions or deletions.